cdapio/tigon-apps/AdNetworkFlow/README.md

 ``AdNetworkFlow`` example application for Tigon.

-This application demonstrates how you could use Tigon to write a real-time bidding (RTB) advertisement framework.
+This application demonstrates how you could use Tigon to write a realtime bidding (RTB) advertisement framework.

 ## Implementation Details